AndrasKovacs/implicit-fun-elaboration/fcif/README.md

   combination of fresh meta ids and telescope refining.
 - Non-unicode in surface syntax: lambdas can be written as `\` and `λ`, and function arrows as `->` and `→`.
-- We print curried functions in the same way as implicit functions.
+- We print curried function types the same way as implicit function types.
 They can be disambiguated visually by having a telescope domain.
 - Curried lambdas are printed as `λ{x : a}. t` where `a` is a telescope.
 - Curried applications are printed as `t {u : a}`, where `a` is a telescope.